 They can take a little bit longer to erect than blow-up screens, but don’t require any additional power and tend to be cheaper too.
 You simply unroll the screen material, erect the frame, and then tether to the ground using cords and tent pegs – which come with the screen, but you should already have some considering you are on a camping trip.

 My recommended camping movie screen that is portable, cheap, and easy to set-up, would be the Vamvo foldable and portable camping screen.
 It’s a great product with amazing reviews and is designed exactly for this purpose.

 If you want to know more about it and how well it’s considered amongst the camping community, then take a look at the reviews on Amazon.

-It takes around 3 minutes to put up, it’s relatively stable as long as there are no strong winds, weighs around 6 pounds, as a 16:9 widescreen area measuring nearly 6 foot wide, plus comes with a carry bag.
+It takes around 3 minutes to put up, it’s relatively stable as long as there are no strong winds, weighs around 6 pounds, has a 16:9 widescreen area measuring nearly 6 feet wide, plus comes with a carry bag.
 It can be staked and secured into the ground easily.

 What’s more, because they have no power requirement, you can leave them out.
 So if it rains or you are off hiking somewhere, you can leave it in situ at the campsite with no worries.

 You should be able to buy it for less than $60, and it’s small enough once packed to slide into your tent bag or backpack.